wtsi-hgi/yascp/output.md

     │   └── Pool1histogram_multiplet_zscores.png
     └── Pool1scrublet.tsv
 ```

-- **[scrublet]
-    scrublet contains tsv file per pool with barcode and label of whether it's a multiplet or not and a folder with plots
-- **[DoubletFinder]
-  DoubletFinder contains tsv file per pool with barcode and label of whether it's a singlet or a doublet
-- **[DoubletDecon]
-    DoubletDecon contains tsv file per pool with barcode and label of whether it's a singlet or a doublet
-- **[scDblFinder]
-     scDblFinder contains tsv file per pool with barcode and label of whether it's a singlet or a doublet
+DoubletFinder, DoubletDecon, scDblFinder, SCDS contain tsv files per pool with a barcode and label of whether it's a singlet or a doublet
-- **[SCDS]
-     SCDS  contains tsv file per pool with barcode and label of whether it's a singlet or a doublet
+scrublet contains tsv files per pool with a barcode and label of whether it's a multiplet or not and a folder with plots
-- **[doublet_results_combined]
-     doublet_results_combined contains tsv file per pool with barcode and labels from scrublet	scds scDblFinder DoubletDecon DoubletFinder
+doublet_results_combined contains tsv files per pool with barcode and labels from scrublet,	scds, scDblFinder, DoubletDecon, DoubletFinder
-- **[droplet_type_distribution]
 droplet_type_distribution contains png files with graphs showing ...

 ## Deconvolution
 ```
 deconvolution
+├── vireo_processed
+├── vireo_raw
+├── split_donor_h5ad
+├── filepaths
 ├── cellsnp
 ├── existing_cellsnp (name can be different)
 ├── concordances